charles-r-smith/charles-r-smith.github.io/index.md

   <a href="/public_cv.pdf" target="_blank">CV</a>
 </div>

-# Welcome

-I am a fourth-year PhD candidate in the joint program in Economics and Finance at the University of Wisconsin-Madison.
+Welcome!
+I am a third-year PhD candidate in the joint program in Economics and Finance at the University of Wisconsin-Madison.
 My research interests are in Industrial Organization, Banking and Financial Intermediation, and Household Finance.

 ![Personal Photo](/IMG_9687_edit.jpg)